14 Active Candidate Sourcing Strategies to Build Your Talent Pipeline

-You’ve worked hard to source the right candidates, but that doesn’t matter if they won’t engage with you.
+You’ve worked hard to source candidates that are well-qualified and targeted, but that doesn’t matter if they won’t engage with you.
 Here are a few rules to follow:

 – Lead with a subject line that makes the candidate want to open and read your message.
 Make it about the candidate, not the role.

 – Keep the message focused on the candidate.
 Something like “Tell me about what you’re looking for in order to make a move” can go a long way.